AcutusMens/RepData_PeerAssessment1/PA1_template.md

                     dataByDateWith0[, 4], dataByDateNo0[, 3])
 ```

 View() is a nice function to view daily statistics of steps, but it doesn't work in R Markdown, so I will use kable() function from the knitr package instead.
-This produces a table when "knit HTML" is run:
+This produces a table "knit HTML" is run:

 ```r